Ferrari 458: 458 Speciale A (2014–2015)

-Special Editions
+Special edition

 458 Italia China Edition (2012)

 The 2012 458 Italia China Edition is a limited (20 units) version of the 458 Italia for the Chinese market, built to commemorate the 20th anniversary of Ferrari in China since the first Ferrari, a 348 TS, was ordered in Beijing.
 It is distinguished by its Marco Polo Red body colour, golden dragon graphic on the front bonnet, gold and black livery stripes symbolising a racing track, gold painted wheels, gold aeroelastic winglets, gold embroidery on the car's head rests, engine start button inscribed with the simplified Chinese characters for 'start' and a '20th Anniversary Special Edition' plaque on the dash.

 The vehicle was unveiled at the Italia Center of Shanghai World Expo Park.

 One-offs

 SP12 EC (2012)

 The Ferrari SP12 EC is a one-off sports car built by Ferrari for English musician Eric Clapton under Ferrari's Special Projects programme, and based on the 458 Italia.
 It was revealed in May 2012 and shown at the 2013 Goodwood Festival of Speed.

 The bespoke SP12 EC's bodywork is inspired by that of the Ferrari 512 BB, and was designed by Ferrari Styling Centre in collaboration with Pininfarina.
 It uses the mechanicals of the 458 Italia, including its 4.5-litre V8 engine and seven-speed dual-clutch transmission, although many of the car's technical details are considered confidential.
-The car reportedly cost £10,000,000.
+The car reportedly cost £3,000,000.